c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### What is Kafka?
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)
+it is a message queue system that transmits messages containing data from a system A (producer) that creates the data on to a consumer B which ingests said data.
+This can be used across industries and use cases such as banking transactions and "real-time" event messages ie: weather or medical data.

 #### Describe each of the following with an example of how they all fit together:
  * Topic